Organizations Promoting Financial Literacy and Resource Tools

-America Saves is a campaign coordinated by the nonprofit Consumer Federation of America (CFA) and is dedicated to helping individuals save money, reduce debt and build wealth.
-The online tools offered on their website start with financial educational materials and information about why it is so important to set financial goals.
-The site is filled with resources that focus on developing saving strategies.
-Those who wish to may join the saving community by completing a very brief form that then gives them access to online savers tracking tools, a subscription to the quarterly American Saver newsletter and monthly e-newsletters from national experts.
+America Saves is dedicated to helping individuals save money, reduce debt, and build wealth.
+Along with the online tools offered on their website, individuals can view financial educational materials and learn about the importance of setting financial goals.
 Blog entries include such topics as 5 Signs You Are In Financial Trouble; Positive Peer Pressure and the Envelopes in the Cupboard: Adolescents Now Prioritizing Saving; Dig Yourself Out of Debt Action Plan, and New Theme: Paying Off High-Cost Debt.
 Read their short but very informative publication Importance of Credit History and Successful Saving.

 The Financial Planning Association

 The Financial Planning Association offers an array of trustworthy, useful resources organized by life events.

 The National Foundation for Credit Counseling

 The National Foundation for Credit Counseling (NFCC) and its member agencies have developed and delivered financial education programs and counseling services to millions of Americans for nearly 60 years.
 NFCC offers counseling on a wide array of topics and situations.
 Learn what to expect during a counseling session.

 Their website offers basic information, as well as consumer tips, videos, calculators, and other resources designed to help you boost your financial well-being.
 To schedule an individual financial counseling session and receive customized guidance, call 800.388.2227 or find a member agency in your area.

 The NJ Coalition for Financial Education